 Create a new ad unit in Google AdSense

 Visit your AdSense account.
 You can probably find it following this link.

-Navigate to My ads > Content > Ad units.
+Navigate to Ads > Ad units.

-Click on the New ad unit button.
+Click on one of the ad type buttons.

 Tips for naming your ad unit